Quick search:

 Cross-country expresses

-These expresses had a dedicated chapter in "LNER Passenger Trains & Formations" but there wasn't enough room for everything so is some extra info that adds to or enlarge on the subject.
+These expresses had a dedicated chapter in "LNER Passenger Trains & Formations" but there wasn't enough room for everything so here is some extra info that enlarges the subject.

 Click for full size image in a pop-up window.
 Use 'X' to close